60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 Alternatively, why not open things up a little more by offering a variety of fun experiences as prizes?
 These could be anything from a massage to a skydive to an entire weekend away.

 Experiences are particularly popular among Millennials and Generation Z, so keep this in mind for your marketing efforts.
+Again, every company you offer an experience with can also boost your reach by sharing your online fundraising event on their social media accounts.

 - Celebrity dinner guest

 Who wouldn't want to dine out with their favorite celebrity?
-Even if the famous figure in question isn't somebody that you particularly followed beforehand, the novelty and boasting rights of spending the time with a celeb is enough to tempt most people.
+Even if the famous figure in question isn't somebody that you particularly followed beforehand, the novelty and boasting rights of spending time with a celeb is enough to tempt most people.

 You can even make the event entirely online by offering the chance to have a Zoom call with a celebrity rather than an in-person meeting (with a few friends or family members participating if they wish).
 This will seem a lot more appealing to the star since they'll only need to give an hour or so of their time, with no traveling involved.